ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 It has x-axis 'color' with labels D, E, F, G, H, I and J.
 It has y-axis '' with labels 0, 2500, 5000 and 7500.
 The chart is a bar chart with 7 vertical bars.
-Bar 1 is centered horizontally at D, and spans vertically from 0 to 4456.56.
+Bar 1 is centered at 1, and length is from 0 to 4456.56.
-Bar 2 is centered horizontally at E, and spans vertically from 0 to 6445.12.
+Bar 2 is centered at 2, and length is from 0 to 6445.12.
-Bar 3 is centered horizontally at F, and spans vertically from 0 to 7028.05.
+Bar 3 is centered at 3, and length is from 0 to 7028.05.
-Bar 4 is centered horizontally at G, and spans vertically from 0 to 8708.28.
+Bar 4 is centered at 4, and length is from 0 to 8708.28.
-Bar 5 is centered horizontally at H, and spans vertically from 0 to 7571.58.
+Bar 5 is centered at 5, and length is from 0 to 7571.58.
-Bar 6 is centered horizontally at I, and spans vertically from 0 to 5568.
+Bar 6 is centered at 6, and length is from 0 to 5568.
-Bar 7 is centered horizontally at J, and spans vertically from 0 to 3263.28.
+Bar 7 is centered at 7, and length is from 0 to 3263.28.
 ```

 ## Time series plots